niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/deploy_application.md

 namespace "ui" deleted
 ```

-Now we can populate the Git repository with a simple Helm chart:
+Now we'll populate our Git repository with a simple Helm chart:

 ::yaml{file="manifests/modules/automation/gitops/argocd/Chart.yaml"}

 This chart wraps the published chart for the UI component by using it as a Helm dependency.

-Copy this file to the Git directory:
+Let's copy this file to our Git directory:

 ```bash
 $ mkdir -p ~/environment/argocd/ui